MARXdown/MARXdown.github.io/index.md

 **Developer's Note:**

 [2/04/2020] **Ch.
 25 of *Capital Vol. 1* presents us with some tricky tables to render and is under construction.
-However, please help us by adding your annotations to the rest of the Marx's text.**
+However, please help us by adding your annotations to the rest of Marx's text.**